Chilling out at the world's northernmost surfing contest

 Staying warm on shore is a struggle despite the protection of winter parkas, hats and gloves.
 Some hop from foot to foot while chatting, their eyes fixed on the ocean, watching competitors ride the wintry waves.

-“A little,” said Rolf.
-“But the cool thing about stoke [surfing thrill] is sharing it with others, so I'm happy to share this beautiful place with anybody.”
+"A little," says Rolf.
+"But the cool thing about stoke" — surfing thrill — "is sharing it with others, so I'm happy to share this beautiful place with anybody."